Prithvi0709/Graph_Coloring_Problem-CSP/README.md

 ## Constraint Satisfaction Problem
 Implementation of an algorithm using MRV, LCV and AC-3 Algorithm to solve graph colouring problem.

 This program takes an input in the form of the text files provided.
-The same format must be used
+The same format must be used.

 There are four concepts that have been implemented for accurate predictions